yuto1115/tp/docs/UserGuide.md

 <h3 id="rename">Renaming an entry: <code>rename</code></h3>

-Changes the name of the specified entry in the Wanted list.
+This commands allows you to change the name of the specified entry in the Wanted list.

-Format: `rename [ID] n/[NAME]`
+**Format:** `rename [ID] n/[NAME]`

 (See [Notes about the command formats](#note-command-format) and [Restrictions on the parameters](#restrictions))<br>

 **Explanations:**
 * This command allows you to modify the entry at the specified `ID`.
-The ID refers to the index number shown in the displayed person list.
+The ID refers to the index number shown in the displayed Wanted list.
-* To update the entry's name, `NAME` must be alpha-numeric and non-empty
-* If a name `n/[NAME]` is equal to the previous name or any other name in the Wanted list, the name will not be updated.
+* If `NAME` is equal to the previous name or any other name in the Wanted list, the name will not be updated.

 **Examples:**